Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 Hello, my public wallet address is [public wallet].
 On [UTC date and time], the frontend showed: "Your address has been flagged as high risk by a third-party screening tool."
 I believe this may need review because [short factual reason].
 Relevant recent transaction hashes are [tx hash list].
 Current account notes: [spot/perps/vault/lock state].
 I can provide screenshots of the warning and transaction history if needed.

 Keep the ticket factual.
-Avoid accusations, threats, or broad claims that are not supported by the transaction record.
+Avoid accusations, threats, or broad statements that are not tied to the transaction record.
 If you believe there is a false positive, explain why with dates, sources of funds, and relevant transaction hashes.

 When API-Based Execution May Still Be Relevant

-API-based execution may be relevant because a frontend restriction and protocol-level execution are different layers.
+API-based review may matter because a frontend restriction and account-state queries are different layers.
 That does not mean a user should improvise a script or assume withdrawal is always possible.
-It only means the issue may deserve technical review after the account state is documented.
+It means the account may deserve technical review after the facts are written down.

-A responsible technical review asks narrow questions: does the wallet still have signing authority, which balances are visible, are there open perps, are there vault or lock-window constraints, what destination address is intended, what fees apply, and how will each transaction be verified?
+A useful technical review asks narrow questions: which address owns the account, which balances are visible, are there open perps, are there vault or lock-window constraints, what destination address is intended, what fees apply, and how would each transaction be verified?

-If you want to compare support, manual review, and a guided workflow option, start with the broader Hyperliquid flagged address guide and document the account state before choosing any path.
+If you want to compare support, manual review, and a guided workflow option, start with the broader Hyperliquid flagged address guide, the focused Hyperliquid withdrawal options guide, and the Hyperliquid API withdrawal guide, then document the account state before choosing any path.

 Related Incident Review

 For an example of evidence boundaries, read this anonymized Hyperliquid incident review.
-The case focuses on UTC timeline reconstruction, transaction grouping, accounting separation, and public redaction rules rather than a universal playbook.
+The case focuses on UTC timeline reconstruction, transaction grouping, accounting separation, and public redaction rules.

 FAQ